kraiz/hamster-bridge/README.rst

     hamster-bridge redmine

-It will ask you for your JIRA server and login and will save that data for next starts in :code:`~/.hamster-bridge.cfg`.
+It will ask you for your server and login and will save that data for next starts in :code:`~/.hamster-bridge.cfg`.

 usage
 =====